Sefirott/sanityblog/README.md

 My personal blog!
 Created with NextJS

-Front-End built with tailwindcss and Back-End belongs to Sanity CMS.
+Front-End done with tailwindcss and Back-End belongs to Sanity CMS.

 See on the cloud here: